-5.3.
-Disqualification
+5.1.2 Disqualification

 Competitors may not change, adjust, or replace any element, setting, or component of the espresso machine or provided sponsor grinder(s) except for requesting the change of temperature setting as allowed by the rules.
-Any changes or adjustments made may be grounds for disqualification (e.g., portafilters, filter baskets, pressure, steam wand tips, burrs, etc.).
+Any changes, or adjustments made may be grounds for disqualification (e.g., portafilters, filter baskets, pressure, steam wand tips, burrs, etc.).
 Any damage to the competition equipment due to misuse or abuse is grounds for disqualification.

-5.4.
-Grinder
+5.2 Grinder

-WBC Competitors must use the WBC Grinder Sponsor, Victoria Arduino, to prepare the espresso for each course in their competition routine.
-The WCE-certified grinder is the Mythos MY75.
+WBC Competitors must use the grinder sponsored by the official WBC grinder sponsor to prepare the espresso for each course in their competition routine.
 Provided grinders are only to be used on-site.
 The grinders have a fixed technical configuration including the hopper and cannot be opened or subjected to any functional modifications by the competitors.
 Competitors may adjust the grind particle size and dose from the external controls.
 The provided grinders will be calibrated to the same specifications for each competitor.
-The use of a competitor's own grinder is allowed, as long as the grinder model is identical to the acceptable Victoria Arduino model.
+The use of a competitor's own grinder is allowed, as long as the grinder model is identical to the acceptable official grinder model.
 Not following these rules is grounds for disqualification.